FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ### Meta: Catalina pod (NVL36x2)

-One of the major issues with NVL72 systems when they were first announced was how few datacentres could already support such high power racks and how few could ever even adapt their infrastructure to support them in the future.
-The NVL72 rack-scale form factor remains a non-starter for almost all datacentres around the world, as most places support between 12 or 20kW per rack.
+One of the major issues with NVL72 systems when they were first announced was how few datacentres could at the time support such high power racks and how few could ever even hope to adapt their infrastructure to support them in the future.
+The NVL72 rack-scale form factor remains a non-starter for the majority of datacentres around the world, as most places support between 12 or 20kW per rack.
 This includes Meta, who have a lot of datacentre space designed for CPU servers and low-power MTIA accelerators.

-But for training their foundation models, Meta would prefer the raw bandwidth of the 72-GPU NVLink scale-up domain instead of the 8-GPU domain bounded by a chassis for HGX type servers, and so decided to customise the rack to the extent that it became six racks.
+But for training their foundation models, Meta would prefer the raw bandwidth of the 72-GPU NVLink scale-up domain instead of the 8-GPU domain bounded by a chassis for HGX type servers.
+This, as well as other reasons, led them to customise the system to the extent that it became six racks.
 The ["Catalina" pod](https://wccftech.com/meta-catalina-pod-couples-nvidia-blackwell-gb200-nvl72-open-rack-v3-liquid-cooling/) - a [six-rack system](https://www.datacenterdynamics.com/en/news/how-meta-acheives-120kw-a-rack-in-20kw-air-cooled-data-centers/) designed to support 120kW of TDP over 6 x 20kW racks - brings 2 racks of 18 custom GB200 trays together with 18 NVLink switch trays to form a single 72-GPU domain.
 Four of the six racks are dedicated just to the cooling systems: air-assisted liquid cooling, using the large volume available of four standard width racks to keep liquid coolant temperatures down using fans.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/hotchips_meta_rack.png)

 *Source: Meta*

-To this extent, they had to customise the trays to have 2 GPUs per tray instead of the usual 4 in a GB200 compute tray, making the CPU:GPU = 1:1.
-They double the number of CX-7 NICs and Grace CPUs per GPU, leading to some very interesting specs:
+To this extent, they had to customise the trays to have 2 GPUs per tray instead of the usual 4 in a GB200 compute tray, making the ratio of CPU:GPU = 1:1.
+This then doubles the number of CX-7 NICs and Grace CPUs per GPU, leading to some very interesting specs:

 - 72 B200 GPUs and 72 Grace CPUs
 - 34.6TB aggregate LPDDR5X memory